 Attendees will be required to self-certify that they are vaccinated at registration before receiving their badge.

 We encourage attendees to do a rapid test before traveling and consider testing during the event, especially if you will be eating indoors with people.
 We did look into providing free, rapid onsite testing for participants but it is not feasible (logistically or financially) for an event like ours.

-Individuals should not attend the event if they are COVID-positive, are exhibiting COVID symptoms (as defined by the CDC), or have been exposed, within 14 days prior to the event, to someone who was COVID-positive or showed COVID symptoms.
+Individuals should not attend the event if they are COVID-positive, are exhibiting COVID symptoms (as defined by the CDC), or have been exposed, within 7 days prior to the event, to someone who was COVID-positive or showed COVID symptoms.

-If you are feeling sick or exhibiting symptoms of COVID-19, or test positive for COVID-19, prior to the start of the conference, or on any day of the conference, please contact us and we will exchange your ticket type for an online ticket or grant you a refund.
+If you are feeling sick or exhibiting symptoms of COVID-19, or test positive for COVID-19, prior to the start of the conference, or on any day of the conference, please contact us at [email protected], and we will exchange your ticket type for an online ticket or grant you a refund.

 We've monitored COVID-related news and data since the pandemic started, and we will continue to do so moving forward.
 We continue to follow all CDC guidelines in addition to those of the local government and venue.
 International, national, regional, and local sources are closely watched and will result in a change of policy if warranted.

 PyTexas takes these Health & Safety Guidelines very seriously and will therefore enforce a 3-strike rule.
 Anyone who violates these guidelines on three separate accounts, such as continuing not to wear a proper mask or disregarding social distancing, is subject to removal from the conference.